AdobeDocs/analytics-platform.en/help/data-views/component-settings/attribution.md

 1. Go to the data view that contains the component whose default attribution model you want to update.

-1. Select the component, then expand the Attribution section on the right side of the screen.
+1. Select the component, then expand the **[!UICONTROL Attribution]** section on the right side of the screen.

    ![Data views window highlighting the Set attribution option](../assets/attribution-settings.png)